yassato/AraAphidGWAS/paper/manuscript.md

 ### Data analysis

 We used generalized linear models (GLM) to test phenotypic differences between each mutant and the Col-0 wild type.
-Multiple comparisons were corrected using the Bonferroni method.
 The plant size and flowering time were analyzed using GLMs with Gaussian distribution, which were equivalent to standard linear models.
 The number of aphids i.e., the count response was analyzed using GLMs with Poisson error structure and a log link function.
 Wald-tests were used to calculate $p$-values from GLMs.
+Multiple comparisons were corrected using the Bonferroni method.
+The failure of aphid colonization at the initial stage amplified over-dispersion of the aphid number at later time points, but negative binomial GLMs could not be converged in some pairs due to small sample size.
+We therefore applied Poisson GLMs for the modest dispersion 7-days after the release (Fig. [2](#fig:mutant){reference-type="ref"}D), while the results of later time points were provided as supplementary information (Fig [S3](#fig:aphid_stat){reference-type="ref"}).

 # Results

 ## Field GWAS of the aphid abundance

-To monitor aphid abundance and visible plant traits, we transplanted 196 *A. thaliana* accessions in the field.
+To monitor aphid abundance as well as visible plant traits, we transplanted 196 *A. thaliana* accessions in the field.
+Starting from vegetative phase, 38\% of individual plants initiated bolting two weeks after the transplant.
 The two species of specialist aphids, *Lipaphis erysimi* and *Brevicoryne brassicae*, mainly occurred on *A. thaliana*.
-Starting from vegetative phase, 38\% of individual plants initiated bolting two weeks after the transplant.
 The total number of aphid individuals throughout the season was more abundant on bolted accessions than on non-bolted accessions (non-bolted and bolted plants = 0 and 7 aphids in median, respectively; Mann-Whitney's $U$-test, $U = 124158, p < 10^{-15}$), indicating that the presence of flowering stem was significantly associated with the aphid abundance.
 In addition, we also distinguished the abundance of winged and wingless aphids in order to infer ecological processes behind the aphid colonization on *A. thaliana*.
-Winged and wingless aphids initially colonized vegetative plants three days after the transplant, but many of these aphids did not establish a colony in subsequent monitoring (the days between 07 and 10 July 2018: Fig. S1).
+Winged and wingless aphids initially colonized vegetative plants three days after the transplant, but many of these aphids did not establish a colony in subsequent monitoring (the days between 07 and 10 July 2018: Fig. [S1](#fig:aphid_day){reference-type="ref"}).
 This additional observation suggests that colonized aphids do not always establish a colony and thereby success of the colony establishment also depends on the host suitability after colonization.

 The total number of aphids had high heritability among the plant accessions ($h^2 = 0.7$), indicating that this trait was likely under genetic control and thus deserved further GWAS analyses.
 To detect SNPs strongly associated with the aphid number, we then performed GWAS using the accelerated mixed model.
-Regarding the aphid number, we detected a significant SNP above the genome-wide Bonferroni threshold (chr3-4579292, $p<10^{-8}$,  MAF=0.026: Fig. [1](#fig:ManPlot){reference-type="ref"}) in an intergenic region.
+Regarding the aphid number, we detected a significant SNP in an intergenic region above the genome-wide Bonferroni threshold (chr3-4579292, $p<10^{-8}$,  MAF=0.026: Fig. [1](#fig:ManPlot){reference-type="ref"}A,B).
+This significant SNP also had a far stronger score than randomly expected (Fig. [1](#fig:ManPlot){reference-type="ref"}C).
-When comparing trait values between two alleles on the significant SNP marker, three of five accessions shared similar haplotypes from AT3G13870 to AT3G13890 locus (Fig. [S1](#fig:1001browser){reference-type="ref"}), spanning within a 10-kb kbp region.
+When comparing the aphid number between two alleles on the significant SNP, three of five accessions shared similar haplotypes spanning within a 10-kb kbp region from AT3G13870 to AT3G13890 locus (Fig. [S2](#fig:1001browser){reference-type="ref"}).
 Two growth-related genes were located near this genomic region: AT3G13870 locus, also known as *ROOT HAIR DEFECTIVE3* (*RHD3*), is known to regulate root hair developments [@schiefelbein1990genetic] and thereby results in delayed growth [@zhang2013root].
 AT3G13880 (*OTP72*) locus itself has no visible phenotype, but one allele *otp72-2* is known to affect gene the expression level of *RHD3* [@chateigner2013domainsz].
 In addition, AT3G13890 locus is known to encode MYB26 transcription factor responsible for the anther dehiscence and male sterility [@mitsuda2006efficient].
-Known functions of these candidate genes led us to further hypothesize that genes involved in growth or reproduction have significant side effects on aphid colonization on a plant stem.
+Known functions of these candidate genes led us to further hypothesize that genes involved in growth or reproduction exert side effects on the establishment of aphid colony.

-[To estimate known gene functions associated with the aphid numbers, we also performed GO enrichment analysis for SNPs having the top 1% score of -log$_10$($p$).
-We detected two significant GOs, "DNA-binding transcription factor activity" and "positive regulation of transcription, DNA-templated" (FDR-adjusted $p<0.05$).
-Although the other GOs were not significant after the FDR correction, the top 22 categories included GOs involving defense, growth, and reproduction, such as "positive regulation of salicylic acid mediated signaling pathway", "positive regulation of leaf senescence", "pollen tube development" (non-adjusted $p<0.01$: Fig. [S2](#fig:gomap){reference-type="ref"}).
-The results of GO enrichment analysis support the relevance of plant life-history traits as well as defense signaling to the aphid numbers.]{.deletion author="Y. Sato" date="28-Aug-2022"}

 ## Mutant growth and aphid colonization in the laboratory